Get all the latest data for Busan

 What is the 10-year property price prediction for Busan as of 2026?

-As of early 2026, residential property prices in Busan are projected to grow by a cumulative 30 to 55% over the next ten years (2026 to 2036) in the base case, which translates to roughly 3 to 4.5% per year compounded.
+As of 2026, Busan residential property prices are expected to rise by about 30 percent over the next 10 years in the base case.

 What long-term economic factors will shape property prices in Busan?